vtexdocs/help-center-content/docs/announcements/en/customer-credit-make-your-payment-terms-more-flexible-by-adding-interest.md

 author: 7qy2DBsUp8U5P9lqV0JHfR
 slug: customer-credit-make-your-payment-terms-more-flexible-by-adding-interest
 legacySlug: customer-credit-make-your-payment-terms-more-flexible-by-adding-interest
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Customer Credit now allows you to configure interest in your payment rules for installment credit.
+announcementSynopsisEN: 'Customer Credit now allows you to configure interest in your payment rules for installment credit.'
 ---

 Customer Credit is an app that allows customers to offer credit to their trusted resellers.
 This amount can be used as a payment method, in the same way as a credit card or “boleto bancário” (popular Brazilian off-line payment method), for example.